DavidC001/retico-objectFeatures/README.md

 **Important**: Make sure to add the path to the `retico-vision` library to your `PYTHONPATH` environment variable.
 This is required for the module to properly import the vision components.

 ## Usage
 For a basic example of how to use the `retico-objectFeatures` module, refer to the `example.py` file in the repository.
+Note that you will also need to install and add to the environment the `retico-yolov11` module to provide the object detection capabilities.

 ## Configuration